obsidianmd/obsidian-help/en/Advanced topics/Mobile app beta.md

 ### iOS

-Due to iOS security sandboxing, if you choose to create non-iCloud vault, it will be accessible by any other apps.
-Only built-in [[Obsidian Sync]] can access them.
+Due to iOS security sandboxing, if you choose to create non-iCloud vault, it won't be accessible by any other apps.
+Only the built-in [[Obsidian Sync]] can access them.

 An alternative is to put vaults on your [[#iCloud|iCloud Drive]]. iCloud comes with 5 GB of free storage and is natively supported by Apple.